 Deposits are calculated at 1/6 of the estimated annual usage for customers with heating and water heating.
 For customers who use gas service for space heating purposes only, the deposit will not exceed the total of the two highest months’ bills during the previous twelve months.
-Deposits can be paid in two installments, one half of the deposit is due at the time of application, and the balance is due within thirty days.
+Deposits can be paid in three installments; one third of the deposit is due at the time of application, with the two remaining installments payable within two months.

 The deposit plus interest will be refunded when you leave service or have paid your bills satisfactorily for 12 months.